Class 3: Legionella - Flushing Little Used Water Outlets

 • Establishing a process for completing the task and reviewing it.

-If you have questions regarding the issues raised above or you would like to speak with one of our consultants, please click here to get in touch.
+Feel free to reach out if you have any questions about the issues mentioned above or if you would like to consult with one of our experts on water hygiene.

 Editors Note: The information provided in this blog is correct at date of original publication - August 2023.